As states emerge out of the pandemic, “business as usual” will look different for many Medicaid programs.

-During the pandemic, the demand for behavioral health services increased at record levels, and job loss and extended isolation will continue to have a long-term impact on Medicaid populations.
+The demand for behavioral health services has increased at record levels, and job loss and extended isolation will continue to have a long-term impact on Medicaid populations.
 As states emerge out of the pandemic, “business as usual” will look different for many Medicaid programs.

 Everything from enrollment and eligibility redeterminations to in-person care delivery, care coordination, and home and community-based services is on the table.

-Although the Biden administration has stated that the public health emergency will likely remain in place for the entirety of 2021, the Centers for Medicare & Medicaid Services (CMS) has already issued guidance to states on planning for resumption of “normal” state operations, and the administration is expected to offer additional guidance.
+Although the Biden administration continues to extend the public health emergency, the Centers for Medicare & Medicaid Services (CMS) has issued guidance to states on planning for resumption of “normal” state operations, and the administration is expected to offer additional guidance.

 Improvements in effectively managing social determinants of health, population health, and community integration have never been more necessary.
 States need a thoughtful and cohesive strategy to efficiently meet the needs of their populations.